zkanda/zkanda.github.io/content/tech/3-setting-vi-mode-on-ipython-5.md

 +++

 When I upgraded my `IPython` version to 5 and one thing that I'm missing is `vi` mode binding.
 When I read the changelog, they now replace `readline` with `prompt_toolkit` a pure python interactive command line prompt.
-This is very nice because it supports all platform that python supports.
+This is very nice because it supports all platform that Python supports.

 So to bring back your vi binding, you need to do some few changes.